explodinglabs/explodinglabs.github.io/_posts/python/2021-01-27-group-imports.markdown

 2. The second group has libraries external to the current repository.
 The PEP says "third-party" which confuses a lot of people.
-To me it could be a library maintained by yourself or the same organisation, but it's kept as a separate repository, installed as a separate package.
+To me it could be a library maintained by yourself or the same organisation, but is kept as a separate repository and installed as a separate package.

 3. The last group I take to mean "imports from the same repository".